easyuc/EasyUC/uc-dsl/src/README.md

 files that have been modified from the originals.
 The original files can be found in `ECsrc/modified-for-ucdsl`.

-Directory Contents
+Program Structure
 --------------------------------------------------------------------------------

-* `ucdsl.ml` - the main file for the UC DSL
+* `ucdsl.ml` - UC DSL's main file

 * `ucConfig.ml.in` - source for configuration module, which `build` script turns into configuration module by making substitutions